About Yang Fudong

 The Nightman Cometh exhibition

-The seven screens that Yang uses form seven scrolls sharing the personal and intimate stories (and temporal journeys) of seven young people in 1930s Shanghai are told in a compressive dreamlike fashion.
-It is though each step of these young people’s stories that we are gradually let into their dreams and desires in order to visualize their stories.
+The seven screens that Yang uses form seven scrolls sharing the personal and intimate stories (and temporal journeys) of seven young people in the 1930s Shanghai are told in a compressive dreamlike fashion.
+Through each step of these young people’s stories, we are gradually let into their dreams and desires to visualize their stories.
 The dreamlike quality of Yang’s work is what seems to suck you in as an audience member, in an otherworldly experience, communicating with the characters, joining them in their journey in a frighteningly beautiful and elegant temporary world.
 As you jump from one perspective or story to another, you feel a sense of what had just happened a breath before becomes a sense of the past, a mere memory.